pippinbarr/rogess/process/to-do.md

 - ~~Oh!
 We need the tombstone!
 And the congratulations screen...?~~
 - ~~Update the status line more immediately on events~~
 - ~~Status bar should change between turns, if no piece is selected (which there shouldn't be) it should be blank?
 "White to play"~~

-- Black makes some weird moves around not attacking/capturing the king?
+- ~~__WELL I DID SOMETHING...?__ Black makes some weird moves around not attacking/capturing the king?
 It's always right, right?
 Especially a knight which can attack without reprisal...?
-Maybe need to slant the AI to privilege capturing the king... fuckin' siiiiighhhh
+Maybe need to slant the AI to privilege capturing the king... fuckin' siiiiighhhh~~

+- Testing.